 People with eczema and acne are known to have a disrupted skin barrier.
 This means there are gaps between the skin cells, allowing particles to pass through and cause irritation and inflammation.
 Visibly this can look like dry, irritated, cracked and inflamed skin.
 The microbiome helps to keep the cells tightly packed together, preventing water loss and resulting in smoother, softer skin.

 The microbiome helps to prevent inflammation by the methods mentioned above, but the bacteria also communicate with the immune system.
 The skin microbiome sends signals to the immune cells within the skin.
 Studies have shown that B. infantis can reduce the inflammation in psoriasis and help reduce psoriatic lesions.
 Certain bacteria can help to regulate the skins immune system, supporting tissue repair and wound healing.

 Probiotics may help to stimulate the production of collagen, the main protein in skin which gives it strength and elasticity which breaks down as we age.
 Probiotics may also help to keep skin hydrated and help to prevent the appearance of fine lines and wrinkles.
 New research is showing that the skin flora can offer protection from UV-induced damage to the skin and help the skin to be less sensitive to UV rays, which is known to cause ageing of the skin.
 This is obviously NOT a substitute for safe sun exposure and wearing SPF, but it’s amazing that these bacteria can offer so many benefits to the skin!

 How to protect your skin’s microbiome:

-- STOP using harsh anti-bacterial washes, or foaming cleansers on your skin.
-Oil-based, cream or gel cleansers can be better.
+- STOP using harsh anti-bacterial washes, or foaming cleansers on your skin every day.
+Using gentle cleansers can be better long term.